If you’ve seen some construction at PDX recently, you probably have a few questions. That’s what we’re here for.

 Oh yes, the famous carpet at PDX.
 It’s risen to celebrity status over the years, thanks to the bajillion shoe selfies travelers share on Instagram.
 You probably know that the airport replaced the iconic, worn-out 1980s-era carpet with a fresh-but-similar design in 2015.
 We’re happy to confirm that you can keep snapping pics of your handsome sneakers.
 As is currently the case throughout the airport, our new and renovated spaces will feature varied flooring materials inspired by the Pacific Northwest, homey carpet included.

 The extensive art and music program at PDX is a microcosm of our region’s creative scene, and PDX Next means even more of it.
-You can look forward to new work from artists such as Jacob Hashimoto, who opened a permanent exhibit in Concourse E in June 2020.
-Stay tuned here at PDXnext.com for more arts announcements and behind-the-scenes stories.
+You can look forward to new work from artists such as RYAN!
+Feddersen and Jacob Hashimoto, who opened a permanent exhibit in Concourse E in June 2020.

 Well, this isn’t a question … but don’t worry, we’ve got some tasty news for you.
 In the next couple of years, nine new concessions will open at PDX.
-The mix of new restaurants includes local favorites like Bambuza Vietnam Kitchen and Tillamook coming to Concourse E, and Good Coffee and Screen Door in Concourse B. Check out this behind-the-scenes story about our new culinary hot spots.
+The mix includes local favorites like recently opened Tillamook in Concourse E as well as Good Coffee and Screen Door coming soon to Concourse B. Check out this behind-the-scenes story about our new culinary hot spots.